 The NDAS has been conducted five times in Ireland (Mongan et al. 2021).
 However, although the NDAS provides prevalence rates regarding drug use, it can only collect robust information on patterns of use for the more commonly used drugs, such as cannabis.
-It does not collect data from a sufficiently large sample of people who use drugs to provide reliable information on patterns of use for less frequently used drugs such as ecstasy, amphetamines, and NPS.
+It does not collect data from a sufficiently large sample of people who use drugs in order to provide reliable information on patterns of use for less frequently used drugs such as ecstasy, amphetamines, and NPS.

-The EMCDDA has developed the European Web Survey on Drugs (EWSD) to collect data from a wide range of people who use drugs.
+The EUDA has developed the European Web Survey on Drugs (EWSD) in order to collect data from a wide range of people who use drugs.
 In 2021, Ireland participated in the EWSD for the first time.
 The rationale for this was to generate new data on patterns of drug use, as set out in Action 5.1.45 of the Government's national drugs strategy.
 The data collected provided information on:

-- The frequency of drug use by drug type
+- The frequency of drug use, by drug type

 - Drug use patterns according to sex and age

 - The reasons why people use drugs, by drug type

-- The main sources used to obtain drugs
+- The main sources used to obtain drugs, and

 - The impact of the COVID-19 pandemic on drug use.

 The 2021 Irish EWSD was an online, convenience, non-probability survey.
-The study population included people aged 18 years and over, who lived in Ireland, and who had used drugs in the previous 12 months.
-A total of 27,001 web users clicked onto the Irish EWSD survey link and landed on the homepage of the survey: 8,104 web users agreed to participate in the survey, of whom 5,796 were eligible.
-The main findings from the Irish EWSD are discussed below (Mongan et al. 2022).
+The study population included people aged 18 years and over who lived in Ireland and who had used drugs in the previous 12 months.
+A total of 27,001 web users clicked on the Irish EWSD survey link and landed on the home page of the survey: 8,104 web users agreed to participate in the survey, of whom 5,796 were eligible.
+The main findings from the Irish EWSD are discussed throughout the rest of this section (Mongan et al. 2022).